varunkumarparawa/bloghub-cms-platform/SETUP.md

 ---

-## 🗄️ Database Seeding
+# Database Seeding

-Populate the database with test data:
+To populate the database with sample users and blog data:

 ```bash
 cd backend